Orchestrate Databricks jobs with Apache Airflow

 Create a Databricks personal access token for Airflow

 Airflow connects to Databricks using a Databricks personal access token (PAT).
-To create a PAT:
+To create a PAT, follow the steps in Databricks personal access tokens for workspace users.

 Note